CennoxX/userscripts/docs/Google tab paths.md

-This script allows to use the tab key to switch between the Google results.
+This script allows to use the <kbd>tab</kbd> key to switch between the Google results.